Costeer/101st-Wiki/content/Chanel Overview.md

 ![[Pasted image 20240819183918.png]]

-these channels are pretty self explanatory but hub is your general chat while picks clips and memes are more "specialized"
+These channels are pretty self explanatory but hub is your general chat while picks clips and memes are more "specialized"

 ***

 ![[Pasted image 20240819184237.png]]

-this is where you can request a helmet if you are a Sargent or if you aren't check the pinned messages to see the premade helmets
+This is where you can request a helmet if you are a Sargent or if you aren't check the pinned messages to see the premade helmets

 ***

 ![[Pasted image 20240819185232.png]]

-loa request is where you write a message to let the people in the server now if you are unavailable **PLEASE ONLY MAKE A LOA REQUEST IF YOU WILL BE GONE FOR MORE THAN 5 DAYS**
+LOA request is where you write a message to let the people in the server now if you are unavailable **PLEASE ONLY MAKE A LOA REQUEST IF YOU WILL BE GONE FOR MORE THAN 5 DAYS**

 ***

 ![[Pasted image 20240819185451.png]]

-the suggestions channel is where you can make suggestions about the server and have them rejected by high command
+The suggestions channel is where you can make suggestions about the server and have them rejected by high command

-the bot commands channel is where you use the bots on the server
+The bot commands channel is where you use the bots on the server

 ***